materialsproject/pymatgen/docs/index.rst

     pip install pymatgen

-Detailed installation instructions for various platforms (Mac and Windows) are given on this :doc:`page </installation>`.
+Detailed installation instructions for various platforms (Mac and Windows) are given on this :doc:`page </installation>`, including how to setup your machine for POTCAR generation, Materials Project REST interface usage, etc.

 .. toctree::
    :maxdepth: 2

    installation

-Some extra functionality (e.g., generation of POTCARs) do require additional setup.
-Please see the following sections for further details on the dependencies needed, where to get them and how to install them.

 Developmental version
 ---------------------